-The College's Title IX Coordinator is Dawn Coker, Senior Director of Human Resources (Banks Hall, Room 225; 706-880-8267; dcoker@lagrange.edu).
+The College's Title IX Coordinator is Dawn Coker, Vice President for Human Resources (Quillian Building; 706-880-8267; dcoker@lagrange.edu).
 The College encourages individuals to immediately consult with or report incidents of sexual discrimination, sexual harassment, or sexual violence to Ms. Coker, or to one of the institution's Deputy Title IX coordinators: